DQL¶

 Execution Order¶

-The execution order of DQL queries is crucial as it determines the semantics and performance of the query.
+The execution order of a DQL query is very important, as it determines the semantics and performance of the query.

 -

-Data Filtering: Filter data based on namespace::datasource, where-clause, and time-expr
+Data Filtering: Filter data based on namespace::datasource, where-clause, time-expr

-- Apply WHERE conditions to filter raw data rows
+- Apply WHERE condition to filter original data rows

 - Apply time range filtering

-- Filter data as early as possible to improve subsequent processing efficiency
+- Filter data as early as possible at this stage to improve subsequent processing efficiency

 -

-Time Aggregation: If time-expr includes rollup, execute the rollup logic first
+Time Aggregation: If time-expr contains rollup, execute rollup logic first

 - Rollup functions preprocess data on the time dimension

-- For Counter-type Metrics, rate or increment is usually calculated instead of using raw values
+- For Counter type Metrics, rate or increment is usually calculated instead of using the raw value directly

-- For Gauge-type Metrics, aggregation functions like last, avg, etc., may be used
+- For Gauge type Metrics, aggregation functions like last, avg might be used

 -

-Group Aggregation: Execute group-by-clause grouping and aggregation functions within the group
+Group Aggregation: Execute group-by-clause grouping, and execute aggregation functions in the select-clause within groups

-- Group data based on BY clause expressions
+- Group data according to the expressions in the BY clause

 - Calculate aggregation functions (sum, count, avg, max, min, etc.) within each group

-- If there is a time window, a two-dimensional data structure will be formed
+- If there is also a time window, a two-dimensional data structure will be formed

 -